 Environmental Sustainability

-Environmental sustainability has played a key role in shaping the proposals for Elms Park, so that the new homes and business premises will be efficient and low cost to run, with minimised environmental impacts.
-Innovative sustainable solutions, with a utility partner providing services at the development, are also being explored.
-This would see Elms Park meet challenging energy and water use standards.
+Environmental sustainability has played a key role in shaping the proposals for Elms Park so that the new homes and business premises will be efficient and low cost to run, with minimised environmental impacts.

 More than 100 hectares would provide green open space for use by residents and nearby communities, and would also preserve natural habitats, including the majority of quality hedgerows and trees, encouraging biodiversity.
 The network of cycle ways and footpaths included in the plans for Elms Park provide safe, easily accessible routes to the rest of Cheltenham, as well as to the surrounding countryside.